janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 ### Configuration

-Finally, it would be nice if the plugins were configurable, and that they are able to load any other plugins they potentially depend on:
+Finally, it would be nice if the plugins were configurable, and that they are able to load any other plugins they might potentially depend on:

 ```rb
 class Roda